 Search for “micro-pig” on YouTube and you will instantly be regaled with adorable videos of tiny piglets climbing stairs, playing with dogs, sleeping on couches and scampering on the beach.
 “There is no denying how cute they are,” says Meghann Cant, animal welfare educator for the BC SPCA.
 “But how many will still be cherished pets a year from now?”

-Across Europe and North America, “micro-pigs”, “mini-pigs”, “pocket pigs” and “teacup pigs” have experienced a surge in popularity over the past few years.
+Across North America, “micro-pigs”, “mini-pigs”, “pocket pigs” and “teacup pigs” have experienced a surge in popularity over the past few years.
 Cant understands the appeal.
 “Pigs are intelligent, curious and affectionate animals,” she says.
 However, she warns against mistaking them for easy-to-care-for house pets.
 “Caring for a pet pig – even a small one – is a huge responsibility.
 Most people are simply unprepared.”

 Here are a few things to consider before you go shopping: